A Walk in Nature ~ A Pictorial Journey

 Take a Walk With Me

-Greetings friends, readers, and fellow hubbers.
+Greetings friends, readers, and fellow writers.
 Here in Ballogie, Queensland it is a crisp Autumn morning.
 The sky is blue but there is a cold westerly wind blowing.
-It is obvious that Winter is just around the corner.
+It is obvious that winter is just around the corner.

 A Little Exercise Never Hurt Anyone